Phone-GWP-group

 Inks

-There is some small potential for animal by-products in the inks used for printing onto packaging.
-However, this is rare, with most inks being oil-based or manufactured from organic (plant-based) materials.
+There is some small potential for animal by-products in the inks used for printing on packaging.
+However, this is rare, as most inks are oil-based or made from organic (plant-based) materials.

 Adhesives

 Adhesives are one of the main areas where packaging manufacturers may inadvertently use animal products.
-Glutin (bone glue from animal waste products) or casein can often be found in glues used for assembled or part-assembled packaging.
+Clutin (bone glue from animal waste products) or casein can often be found in flues used for assembled or part-assembled packaging.

 A person holding a pantone swatch book over printed packaging